To find out about the arrangements, to hear clips made at rehearsals and see photos of the band, click here

 SOME FACTS ABOUT BRIGHTON

-The connurbation of Brighton and Hove which stretches along the coast from Rottingdean in the east to Portslade in the west lies on the South coast of England, with the South Downs (a range of chalk hills) lying to the north.
+The connurbation of Brighton and Hove which stretches along the coast from Rottingdean in the east to Portslade in the west lies on the South coast of England, with the South Downs (a range of chalk hills depicted here in light-coloured shading) lying to the north.

 Brighton has only been known by that name since the early 19th century.
 It was earlier known as Brighthelmston, Brighthelmeston, Brichtelmeston, Bristelmestune (I like that one), and before that Beorhthelmes tun - which meant Beorhthelm's farmstead.
 Going back before he'd built his farmstead, it was probably known as UGG or something like that, as the area has been inhabited since prehistoric times.
 Along the shoreline, mammoths were hunted by Neanderthal Man while Neanderthal Woman had the job of finding new exciting recipes for cooking them - the mammoths, not the men!